EXP-code/EXP-container/Docker/README.md

 installation for Windows.
 Note: the EXP Docker container _should_ work for Windows using WSL but it is not currently tested.

-The EXP images on Docker Hub are tagged by a short git commit hash.
+The EXP images on Docker Hub are labeled by a short git commit hash.
-In addition, the latest build is tagged `latest`.
-You will automatically get the latest build the first time you run the `expbox` script.
+In addition, the latest build is tagged either `24`, `22` or perhaps a custom tag for a particular bug fix or feature.
+You will automatically get the latest build of the `24` image the first time you run the `expbox` script.
 After that first download, your Docker image *will not* be automatically updated from the Hub.
 To retrieve an updated image, run the command

 ```
 docker pull the9cat/exp:tag
 ```

-to get the the image with a specific `tag` value or
+to get the the image with a specific `tag` value.
+For example:

 ```
-docker pull the9cat/exp
+docker pull the9cat/exp:24
 ```

-to get the most recent build.
+to get the most recent build of the 24.04 image.

 This container is designed to be run on a workstation or laptop, rather than a cluster.
 Rather than custom build HPC libraries for a